pusher/pusher-platform-js/README.md

 ## License

-PusherSwift is released under the MIT license.
+pusher-platform-js is released under the MIT license.
 See LICENSE for details.